Swing Dance: The Complete Beginner’s Guide

 Where did the Shag Originate?

-At first, it was not known to be particularly classy as a dance.
+At first, it was not known to be a particularly classy dance.

 However, it became the official state dance of South Carolina in 1984 and continues to be a staple among locals.